wp-plugins/dmsguestbook/readme.txt

 == Description ==
 DMSGuestbook is an easy configurable guestbook with a lot of features.<br />
-You can customize the whole DMSGuestbook to your desire
+You can customize the whole DMSGuestbook to your desire.

 Features:

 * Simple work on the attitudes over front-end (e.g. text color, guestbook width, border color...)
 * Extended attitude possibility over the css file
-* Preset DMSGuestbook caption text in different language like: german, english or swissgerman :-)
+* Preset DMSGuestbook caption text in different languages (e.g: german, english, swissgerman :-))
 * Make your own language template in few minutes
 * Set mandatory fields where user must be filled out
 * Set text hidden in the DMSGuestbook (e.g. ip address)